akashvaghela09/master-backend-template/README.md

 ## Additional Notes

 - Remember to update the environment variables (`PORT`, `SERVER1_PORT`, `SERVER2_PORT`) in the `.env` files for each app as per your requirements.

+- Make sure that the ports specified in the environment variables are being used by the respective apps.

 - Ensure that you have the necessary permissions and access to the server1 and server2 repositories on GitHub to clone, pull, and push changes.